-- any record created, received or kept by a public authority in the course of their business or conduct of their affairs

-- a Ministerial record

-- a record of an Assistant Minister

-- a copy of a public record

-- a part of or a copy of a part of a public record.
+- any information made, received or kept by a public authority in the course of their business or conduct of their affairs - any information connected to a public record to identify or contextualise the record, e.g. logs or metadata - a Ministerial record - a copy of a public record - a part of, or a copy of a part of a public record.